Food Smoking FAQ

 How long should I smoke my food for?

 Smoke your food for half the time it will take to cook it.
 For example, if you are cooking for 6 hours, smoke for the first 3 hours.
 For more information, check out the Beginner’s Guide to Food Smoking.

 Where can I order parts for my Bradley Smoker?

 You can order parts by calling our customer service team at (866) 508-7514.

-How do I register my Bradley Smoker’s Warranty?
+How do I register my Bradley Smoker warranty?

-You can register your Bradley Smoker’s warranty at the Warranty Registration page right here on the Bradley Smoker website.
+You can register the warranty for your smoker at the Warranty Registration page.